 If you like to escape solo this is a viable option, but not great for a family getaway with several internet-hungry souls.
 If you only need to use a minimal amount of WiFi, you could invest in a portable hotspot (MiFi device), which you can turn on and off as you see fit.

 NOW TV supplies broadband contract-free, so you can cancel or reactivate when it suits.
-Or you could pick Virgin Media's 30-day rolling contract, so you pay monthly and cancel with 30 days' notice.

 The type of broadband you pick depends on whether you rent out your second home or if you leave it empty when you're not there.

 If you leave it uninhabited, get a rolling 30-day contract every time you're planning to visit.
 Simply order a few weeks before you go and then cancel it once you leave.
 Or if you're only going to use the internet occasionally, then perhaps a MiFi device is best for you.